 In order to get the most accurate info from the Social Superhero Approach, you should individually create CSV’s for each channel with unique utm_medium parameters.
 Therefore, you should be selecting a single social media account that matches your UTM parameters.

-Once you have your times selected, simply click the “submit” button and Bulkly will send everything to your Buffer queue.
+Once you have your setting configured, simply click the “activate” button and Bulkly will send everything to your Buffer queue.

 One cool thing about Bulkly is that you can also create social media updates that can be reposted to your social media accounts automatically.